How Hashimoto’s Symptoms change over time + “Flare” up Symptoms

-You may present with mild weight gain of 5-10 pounds, or maybe just some mild fatigue.
+You may present with a mild weight gain of 5-10 pounds, or maybe just some mild fatigue.

 The issue is that most patients know that something is "off" in their body, but when they go to their physician they usually undergo "standard" lab tests that don't identify the problem.